anasyaser/simple_shell/README.md

 # simple_shell
-a project of 2 peoples - Anas and Youse
+a project of 2 peoples - Anas and Yousef